CrypticSignal/bitrate-plotter/README.md

 - FFprobe executable in your PATH.

 # Usage
 Using this program is very simple.
-As an example, to analyse the video bitrate of a file named video.mp4 in the current directory, enter `python main.py -f video.mp4 -s v:0`.
-To analyse the bitrate of the first audio stream, the `-s` argument is not required and you can simply enter `python main.py -f video.mp4`.
+As an example, to analyse the video bitrate of a file named video.mp4 in the current directory, enter `python main.py -f video.mp4`.
+To analyse a specific stream, you can use the `-s` argument, e.g. `python main.py -f video.mp4 -s a:0`.

-The only argument that is required is the path of the file that you wish to analyse.
-All other arguments are optional.
 You can find the output of `python main.py -h` below:
 ```
 usage: main.py [-h] -f FILE_PATH [-o OUTPUT_FOLDER] [-s STREAM_SPECIFIER] [-t GRAPH_TITLE]